Skip to content

 • The global animations duration and easing are controlled through the ogma.transformations.setAnimation function.

-Why thoose changes?
+Why those changes?

 • In Ogma 4, the animations of the transformations applied sequentially, leading to confusing transitions.